Aiven-Open/klaw-docs/docs/HowTo/environments.md

 # Manage environments

 Environments in Klaw are similar to application environments that act as a wrapper over clusters.
+Prefix/Suffix or regex patterns on topic names can be defined for example.
 Each environment in Klaw is associated with a cluster and there are three types of environments available:

 -   Kafka